FirmoDaniel/Total_Health_At_Home/README.md

     3. Upon deciding to review a product the user is brought to a form which pre-populates the user's name and the product to be reviewed.
         The form allows for a description of feedback and a choice to mark the review as positive or negative.
     4. Although product reviews are sent for admin approval a user can see their reveiw (unapproved or approved) on the product details page as well as in the feedback section on their profile.
+Unapproved reviews or testimonials remain hidden to other users.

 * I want to suggest alterations on the site.
     1. Users can suggest reviews for the overall site via their feedback section on their profile page available after their first purchase using a verified account.